Mike Awesome

 Michael Lee Alfonso (January 24, 1965 – February 17, 2007) was an American professional wrestler.
 He was best known for his appearances with the American professional wrestling promotions Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW) and the World Wrestling Federation/World Wrestling Entertainment (WWF/WWE) under the ring name Mike Awesome and for his appearances in Japan with Frontier Martial-Arts Wrestling and All Japan Pro Wrestling as The Gladiator.

 Alfonso achieved the biggest success of his career in FMW as The Gladiator, where he became a three-time world champion, with two reigns as FMW Brass Knuckles Heavyweight Champion and one reign as FMW Independent Heavyweight Champion.
 His second Brass Knuckles Heavyweight Championship reign from 1996-1997 was the longest reign in the title's history, lasting for 489 days.
 During this reign, he defeated W*ING Kanemura to unify the title with the Independent Heavyweight Championship at the 1996 Year End Spectacular.
 He would then tour with ECW, where he became a two-time ECW World Heavyweight Champion.
 He was a member of two separate stables Team Canada in both FMW and WCW.

 Professional wrestling career

 Early career (1989–1990)

 Alfonso was trained to wrestle by Steve Keirn, debuting on February 26, 1989, at the Eddie Graham Sports Complex in Orlando, Florida.
 Alfonso trained for about one year alongside Dennis Knight and "Big" Al Green before making his debut.
-Alfonso competed in Florida Championship Wrestling, United States Wrestling Association, and World Championship Wrestling, before making his way to FMW in Japan.
+Alfonso debuted in the Professional Wrestling Federation in 1990.
+Alfonso then competed in the United States Wrestling Association, and World Championship Wrestling, before making his way to FMW in Japan.